Lakshmi-Shankar/Ecommerce-Follow-Along/README.md

 Tech Stalk :

 Frontend:
-React.js – For building the Nav component.
+React.js - For building the Nav component.

+**Milestone 16 - Product Info Page**
+In this milestone, we created a Product Info Page that displays detailed product data.
+Users can choose the quantity and click the Add to Cart button to add items to their cart.

+Tech Stack:
+Frontend:
+ React.js – For building the Product Info Page.